 Marriott has what’s known as Choice Benefits, which are exclusively available to those who earn 50 elite nights in a year.
 These don’t automatically come with Platinum status, but rather are tied to having 50 elite nights in your account in a calendar year.
 In other words:

-- If you earn Platinum status by spending $75,000 on a credit card, you wouldn’t get the corresponding elite nights, and therefore couldn’t choose Choice Benefits
+- If you earn Platinum status by any method than through elite nights, you couldn’t choose Choice Benefits

 What are the Choice Benefits you can choose from when you earn 50 elite nights?